 Ingredients

-Salami slices: I like to use pre-sliced salami.
-It ensured thin, even slices.
+- Salami slices: I like to use pre-sliced salami.
+It ensures thin, even slices.
+Beef salami works just as well as pork salami in this recipe.

-Eggs: I use large eggs in most of my recipes.
-But in this recipe, medium eggs actually work better to prevent an overflow of the egg whites.
+- Eggs: I use large eggs in most of my recipes.
+But in this recipe, medium eggs work better to prevent an overflow of the egg whites.

-To season the eggs: I use kosher salt, black pepper, red pepper flakes, and dried parsley.
+- To season the eggs: Kosher salt, black pepper, red pepper flakes, and dried parsley.
+You can also sprinkle grated Parmesan on the cups before baking them.

 Instructions

-Bake.
 Bake the cups in a 350°F oven until the whites are fully cooked, about 20 minutes.
-Then season and serve.
+Remove the cups from the ramekins, season, and serve.

 I typically use large eggs in my recipes.
-But in this recipe, large eggs might overflow from the cups.
-So it's best to use medium eggs if you can find them.
+However, in this recipe, large eggs might overflow from the cups, so it's best to use medium eggs if you can find them.

-Alternatively, you can pour out some of the whites before pouring the eggs into the cups.
+Alternatively, you pour out some of the whites before pouring the eggs into the cups.
+To do that, crack each egg into a small bowl, carefully pour out some of the egg white, and then slide the remaining egg into the salami cup.

 That would depend on how long you bake the cups.
 As a general rule, I find that since I want the whites to be fully cooked, the yolks usually end up fully cooked as well.

-I don't recommend freezing these cups.
+I don't recommend freezing them.
 Their flavor and texture will suffer.
-Thawed cooked eggs tend to be dry and rubbery.
+Thawed cooked eggs can be dry and rubbery.

-Since I make them for breakfast, I simply serve one or two cups per person, sometimes with a very simple side of sliced tomato, or - if I have them in the freezer - with buttered keto biscuits.
+Since I make them for breakfast, I simply serve one or two cups per person, sometimes with an easy side of sliced tomato or a small bowl of fresh berries.
+If I have them in the freezer, I sometimes add buttered keto biscuits.

 Recipe Card